Manchester trust and university join forces with Siemens to spearhead earlier detection of health issues across the region

 Picture: Vice dean covering research and innovation, faculty of biology, medicine and health at The University of Manchester Professor Neil Hanley, trust head of innovation Dr Katherine Boylan and Siemens Healthineers research collaborations lead Dr Alexandra Olaru.

-See the full report on page 7 of the October 2022 issue of RAD Magazine.
+Published on page 7 of the October 2022 issue of RAD Magazine.